gojimmypi/osp/PR_Text.md

 There some known issues to be aware of:

 - Upstream `realm-core` needs a patch applied for `wolfssl` library support.
+Originally this was `a5e87a39`
 - Visual Studio projects reload upon first build after fresh clone.
 - Not all projects are runnable applications; some are just libraries.
 - Local and/or Network firewalls, anti-virus, or other malware detection software and tools may interfere with program operation and test results.
-- Not all realm-core test apps have been updated to support wolfSSL. (e.g. `SyncTests`)
+- Not all realm-core test apps are passing. (e.g. `SyncTests`) See the outdated debug scripts and expired certificates in the older realm-core being used.
 - The `INSTALL` and `PACKAGE` projects have not been tested.
 - The `cmake.verify_globs` and `VerifyGlobs.cmake` files in `[OSP_ROOT]/realm/VS2022/CMakeFiles/` are auto-generated but must exist to build the solution.
+- Fallback to OpenSSL in realm-core is known to be incomplete and  will be addressed in a future PR.

 ### realm-core

 A wolfssl-specific needs to be applied to realm-core.
 See [updated realm-commit-a5e87a39.patch](https://github.com/gojimmypi/osp/blob/pr-realm-vs2022/realm/realm-commit-a5e87a39.patch).

+The requirements were later revised to be based on a slightly newer, post-release commit.
+See [realm-commit-5533505d1.patch](https://github.com/gojimmypi/osp/blob/pr-realm-vs2022/realm/realm-commit-5533505d1.patch)

 ### Visual Studio Projects Reload